UK's #1 Underfloor Heating Store - Over 400,000+ Systems Sold!

 • The type of bedrock can affect the amount of energy produced by vertical heat pumps.

-Is a ground source heat pump right for me?
+Is an air source heat pump right for you?

 Types of ground source heat pumps